How to Avoid Jail for Violation of Probation

 Justice is Served

-Sometimes you need someone to listen to you, to hear your side of the story.
-If you are facing jail or prison as a result of an alleged probation violation in Oakland County, Wayne County, Macomb County or elsewhere in Michigan, call LEWIS & DICKSTEIN, P.L.L.C. to speak with an attorney who can prepare the best possible defense.
-LEWIS & DICKSTEIN, P.L.L.C. will compel the court to hear your side and ensure that your rights are protected.
+Sometimes, you need someone to listen to you, to hear your side of the story.
+If you face jail or prison due to an alleged probation violation in Oakland County, Wayne County, Macomb County, or elsewhere in Michigan, call LEWIS & DICKSTEIN, P.L.L.C. to speak with an attorney who can prepare the best possible defense.
+LEWIS & DICKSTEIN, P.L.L.C. will compel the court to hear your side and protect your rights.
 LEWIS & DICKSTEIN, P.L.L.C. will listen to you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.